University of South Africa: Academic community

-In addition to the eight colleges and SBL, Unisa has numerous bureaus, centres, institutes, museums and units supporting academic development and research.
+In addition to the eight colleges and SBL, UNISA has numerous bureaus, centres, institutes, museums and units supporting academic development and research.

-Despite the qualifications offered by the various departments, the College of Science, Engineering and Technology offers sub-standard qualifications, being on Dublin (Technician) & Sydney (Technologist) Accords.
-Simply put a graduate from the university cannot register as a Professional Engineer.
-Recently the university has introduced the new Bachelor of Engineering Technology Honours being a Level 8 qualification and still not recognised on Professional Engineer level.
+The qualifications offered by the College of Science, Engineering and Technology for the field of engineering are intended for technician and technologist training rather than as the academic component for admission to the engineering profession.
+The programs are therefore aligned with Dublin (Technician) & Sydney (Technologist) Accords.
+Graduates from the university in these programmes cannot register with the as a Professional Engineer with the Engineering Council of South Africa.
+The university has introduced a Bachelor of Engineering Technology Honours being a Level 8 qualification (on the National Qualification Framework).
+This is not recognized for admission as a Professional Engineer and is a bridging mechanism for further studies for technologists and technicians.

+South Africa has an extreme skills shortage in respect of engineering and allied vocations.

 Ranking

 In 2015, the University of South Africa was ranked the 6th best university in South Africa by the Times Higher Education.
 This makes the university the 6th best university in Africa, out of 30.

-Distance education at Unisa
+Education at UNISA

 Accreditation

-Unisa received a royal charter in 1877.
+UNISA received a royal charter in 1877.
 It currently operates under the Statute of the University of South Africa issued in terms of the Higher Education Act (No. 101 of 1997), and is accredited by the South African Department of Education and the Council on Higher Education (CHE).
 Its qualifications (including those of the SBL) are registered with the South African Qualifications Authority (SAQA).